But the BBC could never admit that Sri Lanka’s disastrous harvest was due to climate change policies. That would not do, would it?

 Elephants are thought to bring good luck, and that's certainly true for anyone lucky enough to stay in this elephant-shaped eco-resort in Sri Lanka.
 Located near the famous Yala National Park in southeast Sri Lanka, this...

-- Popular Related Tags: sri lanka, agriculture, architecture, news, gallery, climate fail, renewable energy, carousel showcase, opinion, eco design
+- Popular Related Tags: sri lanka, agriculture, architecture, gallery, news, climate fail, renewable energy, carousel showcase, opinion, eco design

 - Search for "sri lanka" on our Eco Web Search